zoltantill/jj_jujutsu_gg_script_collection/README.md

 This makes it easy to manage your version control visually, without needing to open a terminal or navigate directories manually.

+## Guides

+### Git and GG Installation Guide (Windows)

+This section provides step-by-step instructions for installing Git and GG on Windows.
+By following this guide, you will be able to set up both tools quickly and use them from any directory on your system.
+No prior experience is required—just follow each step, and you’ll be ready to manage your projects efficiently with Git and GG.

 Made by https://github.com/zoltantill